frederick-bishops/African-Strategic-Leverage-Commodity-Control-Lab/README.md

-# CCLL — Commodity Control & Leverage Lab
+# Commodity Control & Leverage Lab

 A geoeconomic bargaining simulator that models Africa's strategic leverage over critical commodities vis-à-vis the EU and China.
 Built as a single-file Streamlit application.